Zohair2099/SkillSync/README.md

 -   Questions are organized by feature categories (e.g., "Skill-Based Job Matching FAQs," "AI Resume Builder FAQs") and presented in an accordion style for easy navigation.

 ### Credits (`/credits`)
--   Displays information about the creators of the EmployMint application, including names, roll numbers, and placeholder images.
+-   Displays information about the creators of the SkillSync application, including names, roll numbers, and placeholder images.

 ## Key Technologies Used